Podium Presence: Ranking Big Ten Head Coaches At Media Days

 2. PJ Fleck - Minnesota

 Fleck is the definition of energy at the podium and he's extremely easy to watch while speaking.
 He actually wasn't as over the top as he can be, which was well received.
 He sort of found the sweet spot.
 He was very prepared to give answers and oozed confidence, which isn't easy at a place like Minnesota.
-If it weren't for his machine gun trio of catch phrases at the end of his speech, he would've challenged for the top spot.
+Some of Fleck's cliches can weigh on folks, but it's clear that his message resonates with a lot of players.

 1. Pat Fitzgerald - Northwestern